itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 Unlimited Filthy Casual: Closer to GTA low speed traction loss

 ***#LIST OF CHANGES:***
--More accurate top speed formula implimented.
+-More accurate top speed formula implemented.

 -Got rid of the "sleeperfide" values in favor of a custom LS Custom script(in Development)